Bernardo O'Higgins: O'Higgins as Supreme Director

 In time, however, O'Higgins began to alienate important political groupings within the still-fragile Chilean nation.
-O'Higgins' proposed radical and liberal reforms, such as the establishment of democracy and abolition of titles of nobility, were resisted by the powerful large landowners.
+O'Higgins' proposed radical and liberal reforms, such as the establishment of democracy and the abolition of titles of nobility, were resisted by the powerful large landowners.
 He offended the church in Chile early on—in particular, the Bishop of Santiago, Jose Rodriguez Zorrilla.
 Having offended the aristocracy and the church, he also lost the support of the businesspeople, his last semi-powerful ally within the country.
 The government became bankrupt, forcing O'Higgins to send Antonio José de Irisarri to the United Kingdom to negotiate a £1 million loan—Chile's first foreign debt—whilst a massive earthquake in central Chile added more difficulty for the ruler.

 In 1822, O'Higgins established a new "controversial" constitution, which many regarded as a desperate attempt to hang on to power.
 The deaths of his political enemies, including Carrera and Manuel Rodríguez, returned to haunt him, with some accusing him of abusing state power.
 The provinces increasingly viewed him as centralising power to an excessive degree.

 O'Higgins was deposed by a conservative coup on 28 January 1823.
 Chile's new dictator, Ramón Freire, formerly O'Higgins' "closest ally", had slowly turned against O'Higgins in the preceding years.
-Freire had fought under O'Higgins at the Battle of Maipú, was promoted to colonel for his services to the independence, and finally named Intendant of Concepción.
+Freire had fought under O'Higgins at the Battle of Maipú, was promoted to colonel for his services to the independence, and was finally named Intendant of Concepción.
 His friendship with O'Higgins started to crack by degrees, however, until in 1822 he resigned his position in disagreement.
 His name became a rallying point for those discontented with O'Higgins, but the two of them never came to an armed conflict.
 O'Higgins' abdication was typically dramatic: baring his chest, he offered up his life should his accusers demand it of him.
 In return, the junta declared they held nothing against O'Higgins, and saluted him.
 O'Higgins was made governor of Concepción, an appointment which did not last long: it was time for him to leave Chile.